Professor Gail Davies

 I am currently working on a collaborative programme of work on ‘The Animal Research Nexus: Changing Constitutions of Science, Health and Welfare’ (2017-2023).
 This grant is funded by the Wellcome Trust and involves developing innovative approaches to the social dimensions of animal research with Dr Beth Greenhough (Oxford University), Dr Pru Hobson-West (University of Nottingham), Dr Rob Kirk (University of Manchester) and Dr Emma Roe (University of Southampton).
 At Exeter, I have been working with Dr Rich Gorman, now at the Brighton and Sussex Medical School and Gabrielle King, now at MND Scotland, on the changing interfaces between patient involvement and animal research.

 My work is associated with the Life Geographies Research Cluster in Geography.
 I am an Honorary Senior Fellow at Egenis, the Centre for the Study of the Life Sciences and an affiliate member of the Wellcome Centre for Cultures and Environments of Health.
-My university responsibilities include being Chair of the Geography Ethics Committee and faculty representative on the oversight group for the Secure Data Research Hub (SDRH) at Exeter.
+My current departmental responsibilities include being Chair of the Geography Ethics Committee and acting as Director of Postgraduate Research from September 2023 to April 2024.

 I sat on the UK Animals in Science Committee (ASC) from 2013-2019 and chaired the subgroup reviewing harm-benefit analysis in the UK.
 The ASC is an advisory non-departmental public body, which provides impartial, balanced and objective advice to the Secretary of State on issues relating to the Animals (Scientific Procedures) Act 1986.

 BA Hons in Geography (Oxford),